Rescaling nonlinear noise for 1D stochastic parabolic equations: Abstract

 \section{Abstract}

-In this paper we will show that the solution of 1D stochastic parabolic equation with additive noise converges to a martingale (independent upon space variable) when we rescale noise at the extremum points of the process.
+In this paper we show regularisation effect of nonlinear gradient noise to the solution of 1D stochastic parabolic equation.
+We demonstrate convergence to a martingale (independent upon space variable) when we rescale noise at the extremum points of the process.